The three types of paintball guns are pump, mechanical & electronic.

 Spool valve markers are a little difficult to explain with just words, so check out this animation.
 Essentially, there’s only one moving part—a spool valve—which, when the triggers is pulled, pushes the paintball into the chamber, releases a small pocket of compressed air, and resets back to its original position.
 There are no hammers and pins to collide like with pneumatic poppet value markers.
 It’s all one piece of metal.
 The major advantages these markers have are their quiet operation and nearly non-existent kickback.
 However, they’re much less efficient with compressed air than pneumatic poppet valve markers.

-9 Types of Paintball Firing Modes
+The Nine Types of Paintball Firing Modes

 In addition to the three types of paintball guns, there are several different types of paintball firing modes.
 While there are many variations of the basic firing modes, including a few secret, proprietary modes available on aftermarket circuit boards, these are nine of the most common.